Skip to main content

 fire

-Combustion in the form of flames and heat.
+What is the fire of God’s love?
 For Catholics, fire is an ancient symbol for the presence of the Holy Spirit.
-In the same way fire purifies, the Holy Spirit transforms our hearts, reawakens our faith, and guides us in sharing and receiving God’s love.
+In the same way fire purifies, the Holy Spirit transforms hearts.
+This kind of fire reawakens our faith and guides us in sharing God’s love.

-From the burning bush, to the tongues of fire on Pentecost, and the flames of hell, fire naturally ignites fear.
-In our physical world, fires destroy homes, mountainsides, and neighborhoods.
-However, the fire of God is quite different.
+From the burning bush, to the tongues of fire on Pentecost, and the flames of hell, fire usually ignites fear (and not love).
+In our physical world, we see fires destroy homes, mountainsides, and neighborhoods.
+However, the fire of love is quite different.

 As the story goes, an angel of God called to Moses from the burning bush.
-The bush was not in front of him, so Moses wandered down a path to get a closer look.
-In the words of the Bible, he “turned aside.”
-He stopped what he was doing and paid attention to something far greater and that is when he heard God call his name.
+The fire was not in front of him, so Moses wandered down a path to get a closer look.
+In the words of scripture, he “turned aside.”
+He stopped what he was doing and paid attention to something far greater.
+And that is when he heard God call his name.
 Standing there, on that holy ground, Moses began his journey to becoming who God meant him to be.

 Prayer for Today